The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Experimental consequences of the OSM state

-{\it Experimental consequences of the OS Mott state --} We turn to discus possible experimental consequences of the emergence of the OS Mott phase.
-We first discuss the enlarged entropy associated with the emergence of local moments.
-When the moments are free they contribute one $k_B$ per lattice site (in units of $\log 2$).
-This is an upper bound.
-If a magnetic ordering is present, we anticipate the local-moment contribution to be significant above the ordering temperature.
+We turn to discus experimental consequences of the OSM phase.
+We first discuss the enlarged entropy associated with the formation of local moments.
+When the moments are free they contribute one $k_B$ per lattice site.
+If a magnetic ordering is present, the local-moment contribution will be significant above the ordering temperature.
 Additionally, a distinct feature of this contribution will be a strong dependence on magnetic field.
-Indeed, the authors of Ref.~~\cite{rozen2020entropic} have recently measured such an enlarged entropy in TBG, where they attributed it to local moments coexisting with metallic states.
-Similarly, in the regime where both phases are metallic, but close to the OS Mott regime we may expect a Pomeranchuk effect upon heating~\cite{rozen2020entropic}.
+Indeed, the authors of Refs.~~\onlinecite{rozen2020entropic,saito2020isospin} have recently measured such an enlarged entropy in TBG, where they attributed it to local moments coexisting with metallic states.
+Similarly, in the regime where both phases are metallic, but close to the OSM regime we may expect a Pomeranchuk effect upon heating~\cite{rozen2020entropic,saito2020isospin}.

-To estimate the expected change in entropy across the OS Mott transition we assume the local moments contribute their maximal entropy, while the metallic states contribute $ {s_M} = -{2\over \W} \sum_{\tau,\bs k \in BZ} \left[ N_{k\tau}\log N_{k\tau}+(1-N_{k\tau})\log(1-N_{k\tau}) \right] $, where $N_{k\tau}$ are the momentum space Fermi-Dirac distribution functions, which include the effects of the quasiparticle weight $Z_\tau$.
-In Fig.~\ref{fig:entropy} we plot the entropy per moir\'e lattice site as a function of density for WS$_2$ at $\t_M = 2.5^\circ$ for three different temperatures.
-The distinct signature is the large jump at the boundaries of the OS Mott state, where we also observe an enhanced specific heat manifested in the strong dependence of $S$ with $T$.
+To estimate the change in entropy across the OSM transition we assume the local moments contribute their maximal entropy, while the metallic states contribute $ {s_M} = -{2\over \W} \sum_{\tau,\bs k \in BZ} \left[ N_{k\tau}\log N_{k\tau}+(1-N_{k\tau})\log(1-N_{k\tau}) \right] $, where $N_{k\tau}$ are the momentum space Fermi-Dirac distribution functions, which include the effects of the quasiparticle weight $Z_\tau$.
+In Fig.~\ref{fig:entropy} we plot the entropy per moir\'e lattice site as a function of density for the WS$_2$/WSe$_2$ bilayer at $\t_M = 2.5^\circ$ for three different temperatures.
+The distinct signature is a large jump at the boundaries of the OSM state, where we also observe an enhanced specific heat manifested in the strong dependence of $S$ with $T$.